madviking/pydantic-llm-tester/docs/future_planning/3_configuration_unification.md

 # Unified Configuration System Plan

 ## Overview
 This document outlines the plan to establish a unified configuration system for the `pydantic-llm-tester` project.
-The current configuration is fragmented across `pyllm_config.json` (managed by `src/utils/config_manager.py`), `external_providers.json`, `models_pricing.json`, environment variables, and potentially provider-specific `config.json` files within `src/llms/`.
+The current configuration is fragmented across `pyllm_config.json` (managed by `src/utils/config_manager.py`, now including provider enabled status which was previously in `enabled_providers.json`), `external_providers.json`, `models_pricing.json`, environment variables, and potentially provider-specific `config.json` files within `src/llms/`.
 This new system aims to centralize configuration management, making it more robust, easier to understand, and simpler to extend.

 ## Principles
 -   **Single Source of Truth (Logical):** While configuration data might still reside in multiple physical locations (e.g., a primary config file, `.env` file, default values), the application should access it through a single, consistent interface.